Home

 Are new main, rod and head bolts necessary?

 When it comes to performance engines?
 Absolutely!
 Just remember this; the ONLY thing holding your engine together, (the rod caps in place, the heads onto the block, and the crank in the main caps, and so on), are the bolts.
-If you use old, worn, rusted or cheapie bolts, then they are sure to stretch or let-go.
+If you use old, worn, rusted or cheap bolts, then they are sure to stretch or let-go.
 When bolts stretch, things get loose and start to move, or “walk”.
-When things get loose or walk, failure is eminent, and that eminent failure can be REALLY costly!
+When things get loose or walk, failure is eminent, and that eminent failure can be REALLY expensive!

-Look at the image and see what happens when a perfectly good looking bolt loses its temper or hardness.
-It stretches.
-Yes, those are the same two bolts from the same type of connecting rods.
-The one on the right was ran hard for a few seasons.
-It "looked" just fine to the naked eye before it went back into the rod after a freshen-up.
+The one on the right was ran hard for a number of seasons.
+It "looked" just fine to the naked eye before a new freshen-up.
 I mean, look at it.
-It looks all nice and clean... it's shiny, and the threads look perfect, just like the bolt on the left, except it was fatigued.
-That would have for sure led to the rod cap not staying in place, which is a catastrophic failure, all over a bolt that costs less than a cafe latte' at your favorite coffee joint.
-So is it worth it to run old bolts that might "look" okay?
+It looks all nice and clean.
+It's shiny and the threads look perfect, just like the bolt on the left, except it was fatigued.
+That bolts would have for sure led to the rod cap not staying in place, which would have led to a catastrophic failure, all over a bolt that costs less than a cafe latte' at your favorite coffee joint.
+So is it worth it to run old bolts that might "look" okay to the eye?
 No!

 When it came time to torque it back to spec in the rod, it just wouldn't get to its final torque value because it began to stretch, and stretch, and stretch... until it elongated and got super thin in the middle.
 Again, your eyes can't see metal fatigue, loss of temper, or small amounts of stretch that weaken it.
 Luckily this one gave indication by not letting me get to the final torque value before I knew something was way off.